 - 1 6-pound whole salmon (cleaned and scales removed)

 - 1 teaspoons kosher salt

-- Wipe the entire exterior and interior cavity of your salmon with paper towels.
+- Prep the salmon.
+Wipe the entire exterior and interior cavity of your salmon with paper towels.
 Season the interior with half of the salt and pepper.
 Layer in the sliced shallots, 2 of the sliced lemons, and dill fronds.

-- Transfer your fish directly to the grill grates, close the lid and roast for 30 minutes.
+- Grill the whole salmon.
+Transfer your fish directly to the grill grates, close the lid and roast for 30 minutes.
 Cut the last lemon in half and squeeze half of it over the top of the salmon.
 The time can vary 15 minutes or so in either direction depending on how thick your fish is.

-- When your salmon has hit the proper internal temperature, carefully transfer the fish to your serving platter or cutting board and serve with extra lemon wedges.
-Simply peel back the skin along the diagonal slits and allow your guests to serve themselves.
+- Serve immediately.
+When your salmon has hit the proper internal temperature, carefully transfer the fish to your serving platter or cutting board and serve with extra lemon wedges.
+Peel back the skin along the diagonal slits and allow your guests to serve themselves.

 Looking to up your BBQ game and become the ultimate backyard BBQ hero?
 Join my members-only group, The Grill Squad, for full access to my master classes, podcasts, and so much more!
 For a one-time payment of $89.99, you’ll join an amazing community of grillers that will help support you as you feed the people you love.